Skip to content

 bc_0 = model(jnp.array(0.0)) - 1.0

 Lets train the model.
-First we provide the residual evaluation points to initialize the PINN model.
+First we provide the residual evaluation points x_collocation to initialize the PINN model.
 Here we choose \(x_i \in [0,1]\).
-Then we fit the model.
-Note that we use data=None
+Then we fit the model using the klax.fit method.
+Here, we pass residual to the loss argument as well as a list of klax.Metrics.

 x_collocation = jnp.linspace(0, 1, 100)